SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 While, individuality is lost, customisation is limited, algorithms harvest data and generate feeds of echo-chamber information, which is even more dangerous, Koonin said.

 The discussion about Web 3.0 started around 2006, where mobile distruption and bigger data with all its infrastructure, capacity and privacy issues grew exponentially.
-Social media sites which started with MySpace, today include Facebook, Instagram, TikTok, YouTube, Twitter and the like have resulted in a more ominous trend - the cancel culture, Koonin said.
+Social media sites which started with MySpace, today include Facebook, Instagram, TikTok, YouTube, Twitter and the like, have resulted in a more ominous trend - the cancel culture, Koonin said.

+## Dangers of the cancel culture for Web 3.0

 Web 3.0 is not really a "thing" as it has not been designed, defined and its characteristics - big data, use of emerging technologies like artificial intelligence, machine learning, block chain are making significant departures from what Web 2.0 looked like.

-Kooning, also said, Web 2.0 needed a reset as the cancel culture will slowly lead to content loss when these sites are taken down by the platforms that host this user-generated-content.
+Koonin, also said, Web 2.0 needed a reset as the cancel culture will slowly lead to content loss when these sites are taken down by the platforms that host this user-generated-content.

 Content generators now need to think of uncreative content guidelines - search-engine-optimisation and other engagement metrics taking the fun out of building a personal website.

-Emergent technlogies like, AI (artificial intelligence), interconnected devices with IoT (the internet of things) and NFC (near field communication) will alogorithmize content and many human interactions.
+Emergent technlogies like, AI (artificial intelligence), interconnected devices with IoT (the Internet of Things) and NFC (Near Field Communication) will alogorithmize content and many human interactions.
 This has the potential of rendering content we consume devoid of human intelligence and actions we take devoid of human intervention.
 This will all be in the name of convenience, speed and removing the nature of individuals, prone errors and creative rather than programmed logic.

 Pointing us to [Indie Web](https://indieweb.org/) and [Yester Web](https://yesterweb.org/) which aims to “reclaim the web,” the movement encourages developers to harken back to the past and create a personal website which is not dependent on pre-built templates like WordPress, Wix and Square Space offer but on vanilla HTML and CSS.